 What makes me happy is when I can make other people smile, make other people happy.
 I'm a Pisces, a very emotional person, so making someone's day makes my day.

 One of my proudest moments is when I became a firefighter and graduated from the academy.
 That was an amazing time because I'm a kid from the ghetto and I never expected to do anything that amazing in my life.

-I'm raising money for laptop so I can further my education in multimedia.
+I'm raising money for basic needs so I can get home by next summer.

-I'm raising money for a computer tower so I can have a computer that works.
+I'm raising money for a tent and clothing so I can have a type of shelter in between housing.